Ifytech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that will play the StarWars IV episode in the terminal
+a script that sets the permission to the file hello as follow